pauldlynch/eqguide/guides/jonas-dagmires-skeletal-hand/index.md

 This task is connected to the other JH tasks, as one of the central bones is given, but is given by the DBR quest giver, and is done entirely off-shore.
 Drops from sea snakes and ringed sea snakes, which are in the water.
 Ringed sea snakes spawn after the low level sea turtles in the bay of Jardel’s Hook are killed (uncommon).
 Sea snakes are found at sea, and I have only ever seen them in the north and north east of the map.
 Drop rate is high – maybe 90%.
 A tracker really helps here.

 *Salmagundi Stew*: This gives one of the standard set of rewards for JH, however, it doesn’t seem to open up a new bone; I suspect that it is paired with the meek/slop task, also from Bilgewater Bill, and both give the same bone.
-I was asked for shark cartilage and sea turtle guts; another time I was asked for shark fins and coralisk hearts – make sure you have this before doing the Snake Milk task.
-Guts drop from grey turtles in the bay of JH, but also from any other sea turtles.
+I have been asked for various of shark cartilage, sea turtle guts, shark fins, coralisk hearts, coralisk toes and sailfin tails – make sure you have this before doing the Snake Milk task.
+Guts drop from grey turtles in the bay of Jardel's Hook, but also from any other sea turtles.
 Shark cartilage is a very common drop from great white sharks, which are in all the open sea areas.
+Sailfins are rare, and their tails are rare drops.
+All the coralisk parts seem to be fairly common.